 Our Environment Our People Our Ethics We are committed to operating in an environmentally responsible manner by ensuring the safety and health of our employees, business partners, and the public - supporting energy conservation, recycling programs, and responsible practices in our own supply chain.
 Our success to make an impact in the world is greatly dependent on our people.
 As such, we are strengthened by the cultural diversity of our workforce.
 People from diverse cultures bring unique language skills, new ways of thinking, creative solutions to difficult problems and global negotiating skills.
-Thanks to our cultural diversity, 8x8 is a much more interesting place to work. and responsibly.
-Our Board updated our Code of Ethics in March 2019 in order to, among other things, add
+Thanks to our cultural diversity, 8x8 is a much more interesting place to work.
+We understand that part of our employee and customer success depends on our ability to manage our business ethically, transparently and responsibly.
+Our Board updated our Code of Ethics in March 2019 in order to, among other things, add new provisions that reflect our commitment to environmental stewardship, sustainability and human rights and fair labor practices.